annasko/phpTravels_automation_tests/README.md

 # Testing phptravels.net
 Selenium test automation practices on the phptravels.net website.

-## Running
+## Project setup
-Before the first run install packages listed in pom.xml file using Maven.
+All codebase written in Java (version 14).
+Before first run install external dependencies listed in the pom.xml file using Maven.
+External dependencies:
+- JUnit,
+- Selenium.

 Run tests using the standard Selenium way.
 The phptravel.net website is very buggy and frequently crashes, so tests should be repeated several times.